Differential pressure transmitter

 What are the pressure ranges of differential pressure transmitters?

-Several differential pressure ranges are available for differential pressure transmitters.
-The measurement ranges available range from 0 to 1 mbar for the lowest to 0 to 30 bar for the highest.
+A wide range of measurement ranges and pressure transmitters differential references are available.
+The selection of measurement ranges goes from 0 to 1 mbar for the lowest scales to 0 to 30 bar for the highest scales.

-These available differential pressure ranges meet the requirements of a wide range of applications to ensure effective monitoring of fluids (liquids, gases, steam) in your industrial processes.
+These differential pressure ranges meet the requirements of a wide range ofindustrial applications, ensuring effective monitoring of fluids (liquids, gases, steam) in your industrial processes.

 What is the output signal of a differential pressure sensor?

-Depending on the use of the differential pressure sensor, the output signal can be programmed as either linear (output proportional to differential pressure) or as square-root (output proportional to flow).
+Depending on the application, the 4-20 mA output signal can be programmed as either linear (output proportional to differential pressure) or square-root (output proportional to flow rate).

-The square root output function on a differential pressure sensor is used to measure the velocity of a fluid.
+The square-root output function on a pressure transmitter differential can be used to measure fluid velocity.

 What is the output signal of a differential pressure sensor?